07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

     ... more items
 ]

-### GET /shipment-orderItem protected
+### GET /purchase-orderItem protected

-- Description : list all shipment items
+- Description : list all purchase items

 - Request : none

 - Parameters :

-1. purchaseSerial : filter shipment items by purchase serial
+1. purchaseSerial : filter purchase items by purchase serial
-2. user : filter shipment items by the client of the user (required)
+2. user : filter purchase items by the client of the user (required)
-3. supplierProductSerial : filter shipment items by supplier product serial
+3. supplierProductSerial : filter purchase items by supplier product serial
 4. sort : sort the values the only valid values are ASC and DESC, default is ASC
 5. sortColumn : select the value that sorts the list in this case name or user
 6. pageNumber : the page number to select of the list the first is page zero (0) (required)